 We have presented a formal characterization of the problem of game agent playability evaluation relative to a simple but promising augmentation of the classic finite-state machine model of game agents.
 Our complexity analysis reveal that, while this problem is computationally intractable in general, there are conditions that render it tractable.
-Knowledge of this and other such conditions can be exploited in computer game design to create efficient procedural content generation methods with respect to more complex and interesting gameplay involving player interactions with more socially realistic game agents.
-We also conjecture that such knowledge will help in creating games whose level of difficulty is not only more appropriate to human players but can also be efficiently and appropriately customized to the abilities of those players.
+Knowledge of this and other such conditions can be exploited in computer game design to create efficient content generation methods with respect to more complex and interesting gameplay involving player interactions with more socially realistic game agents.